mmikowski/hi_score/README.md

 to confirm the results have been recorded.

 ### Coverage reference
-Below are the steps I used to get coverage working.
+Below are the steps we used to get coverage working. **You do not have to do this.**  We've kept it here for reference only!
 Many thanks to Elliot Stokes who's [blog post][11] provided most of the information.